 Biden, Kishida to announce ramped-up U.S.-Japan military partnership

-President Joe Biden and Japanese Prime Minister Fumio Kishida are expected this week to announce a ramped-up level of defense and intelligence cooperation between the two countries, senior administration officials said.
+President Joe Biden and Japanese Prime Minister Fumio Kishida are expected to announce a ramped-up level of defense and intelligence cooperation between the two countries, senior administration officials said.
+Kishida is in Washington this week for his first official state visit as prime minister.

+The president and Kishida are meeting at the White House Wednesday before holding a joint press conference.
+The president and first lady Jill Biden are hosting a state dinner in their honor.
+Mr. Biden called the prime minister a "genuine leader, true partner and friend."

+"President Eisenhower said his goal was to establish an indestructible partnership between our countries," Mr. Biden said.
+"Today, the world can see, that goal has been achieved, and that partnership between us is unbreakable."

 With Philippines President Bongbong Marcos joining the two leaders for a three-way summit on Thursday, another clear goal of this week's meetings between the U.S. and the Asian nations has become clear: underscoring global coordination in the face of increased hostility in the region from China.